etechStein/etechStein.github.io/index.md

   <div class="home-section">
     <h2>THE FOUNDERS</h2>
     <p>
       These are the two guys that made Evil Technologies &copy; <sup><quote>Doing the most good with evil!&trade;</quote></sup> the world known super organization it is today.
+Our mission is to empower the evil genius in everyone by offering high-quality, game-inspired products that enhance the villainous experience.
+      Join us in embracing the dark side, and together, we'll reshape the world in our image.
     </p>

     <div class="bio-wrapper">